The Best Kayak Trolling Motor Battery: A Seasoned Kayak Anglers Guide

 Lithium-Ion (LiFePO4)

 The best batteries available on the market today are Lithium-Iron-Phosphate batteries.
-They are more powerful, longer-lasting, have a longer run time, and more lightweight than AGM batteries.
+They are more powerful, longer-lasting, have a longer run time and are more lightweight than AGM batteries.

 The worst thing about Lithium-Ion batteries is their price and that not all trolling motors work properly when powered by a LiFePO4 battery.
 They require a special battery charger, but some batteries come with a charger.